-- 4.1 The notice convening the meeting should, where possible, be sent simultaneously to all classes of known creditors (including employees and secured creditors).
+- 12. The notice convening the meeting should, where possible, be sent simultaneously to all classes of known creditors (including employees and secured creditors).
 The advising member should take all reasonable steps to ensure that the list of creditors provided by the directors is complete.
-Thus, for example, he should advise the company to identify and send notices to such creditors as hire purchase companies, landlords and public utilities. - 4.2 Although the legal requirement is that notice of the meeting must be sent not less than seven days before the day on which the meeting is to be held, this is often insufficient time to enable creditors to arrange representation.
+Thus, for example, he should advise the company to identify and send notices to such creditors as hire purchase companies, lessors and former lessors and public utilities. - 13.
+Although the legal requirement is that notices of the meeting must be sent not less than seven days before the day on which the meeting is to be held, this is often insufficient time to enable creditors to arrange representation.
 For the convenience of creditors, the advising member should ensure that notices of the meeting are despatched as early as possible having regard to the circumstances of the case.
 This should be no later than the date when the notices are despatched to shareholders.
-Note that the reference to seven days means seven clear days, i.e. it excludes the day on which notices are sent and the day on which the meeting is held. - 4.3 The notice advertised in the Gazette and local newspapers should appear as soon as possible and should not be deferred until shortly before the meeting.
-Also the advertised notice should meet the requirements of section 98(2) IA 1986. - 4.4 Copies of the notice convening the shareholders' meeting should not be circulated to creditors. - 4.5 When dealing with the issues of notices of the meeting, members should have regard to the provisions of Statement of Insolvency Practice 9 (Scotland) and ensure that explanatory notes setting out the manner by which the remuneration of liquidators is fixed, are sent with the notice to creditors. - 4.6 Where the name of the company has been changed sufficiently recently for there to be any risk that creditors might not be aware of the new name, it is advisable to include reference to the former name or names both in the notices sent to creditors and in those inserted in the Gazette and local newspapers. - 4.7 Section 98 IA 1986 requires that at least seven days' notice of the creditors' meeting shall be given.
+Note that the reference to seven days means seven clear days, i.e. it excludes the day on which the notices are sent and the day on which the meeting is held. - 14.
+The notice advertised in the Gazette and local newspapers should appear as soon as possible and should not be deferred until shortly before the meeting.
+The advertised notice should meet the requirements of section 98(2) IA 1986. - 15.
+Copies of the notice convening the shareholders' meeting should not be circulated to creditors.
+However, in order to reflect the provisions of section 183(2)(a) IA 1986, the notice of the creditors' meeting may contain a note of the convening of the shareholders' meeting. - 16.
+A copy of the notice of the shareholders' meeting should be sent to all Under Sheriffs, Sheriff's Officers and County Courts known by the advising member to be interested in the company's affairs.
+In addition, notice of the creditors' meeting should be sent where practicable to solicitors or debt collection agencies acting for creditors. - 17.
+When dealing with the issue of notices of the meeting, members should have regard to the provisions of Statement of Insolvency Practice 9 (E & W) by ensuring that creditors are notified of the possibility that resolutions may be passed at the meeting to determine the amount of fees payable from the company's assets and, where relevant, by providing creditors with explanatory notes setting out the manner in which the remuneration of liquidators is fixed. - 18.
+Where the name of the company has been changed sufficiently recently for there to be any risk that creditors might not be aware of the new name, it is advisable to include reference to the former name or names both in the notices sent to creditors and in those inserted in the Gazette and local newspapers. - 19.
+Section 98 IA 1986 requires that at least seven days' notice of the creditors' meeting shall be given.
 Occasions may arise when for the general benefit of creditors, a liquidator can be appointed before the day fixed for the creditors' meeting.
 Where the company is to be placed in liquidation and the creditors' meeting is held later, the advising member should, if possible, ensure that the secretary or a director of the company signs the notices of the creditors' meeting before the resolution to wind up is passed by the shareholders.

-5 Provision of information prior to creditors' meeting
+Provision of information prior to creditors' meeting